 MOS 42A Human Resource Specialist encompasses a large area.
 The Army used to have an MOS for Personnel Specialist, one for Administrative Specialist, and one for Postal Specialist.
 They were all consolidated into 42A.
 To be qualified to work in an actual Army Post Office, there is an additional five week school after AIT, for those who want to go that route.
 MOS 42A requires a Secret Security Clearance, you will be investigated, so reveal everything, even a minor parking ticket.
 The ASVAB scores required to get this job are not high, but I personally think that they should be higher.
 To qualify for 42A, ASVAB scores of 100 in General Technical (GT) and 90 in Clerical (CL) are required.
 GT is Verbal Expression and Arithmetic Reasoning, CL is also Verbal Expression and Arithmetic Reasoning, plus Mathematics Knowledge.
 In other words – English (Language Arts) and math.
 If your ASVAB GT and CL scores are not at least 120 you may want to consider another job.
 This job may not appear to be a brainy job, but it is.
 The Army Regulations that governs and guides the work that 42A’s perform are several feet thick, when in print.
 Army Regulation (AR) 614-200 on enlisted personnel management is about 3 inches thick, AR 635-200 on enlisted separations is about the same.
 I once knew a man who could quote paragraph for paragraph from either.
 He made Master Sergeant E8 in eight years, can’t be done today.

 The AIT (Advanced Individual Training) for MOS 42A is nine weeks long at the Soldier Support Institute at Fort Jackson, South Carolina.
 Summers are just as hot in South Carolina as in Missouri, but the winters are not nearly as cold.
 A recent graduate described 42A AIT as really easy.
 The dorms are three people to a room with one double bunk and one single, three desks, three closets and a bath/shower.
 Class is Monday through Friday.
-A typical day is 5:00 AM wake up, clean area, PT at 6:30 then shower, get dressed and breakfast and be in formation at 8:45.
+A typical day is 4:50 AM wake up, clean area, accountability and PT (physical training) formation at 5:20.
+PT usually lasts to about 7:00, then shower, get dressed and breakfast and be in formation at 8:45.
 March to class, lunch is in a nearby DFAC (Dining Facility) and released at 5:00 PM.
 They keep cell phones, ipads, computers, etc just not during duty hours.
 Civilian clothes when off duty.
 During the eight weeks and two days of the course, six weeks are spent in class and two weeks in the field.
 Class sizes are small, usually about 30 people.
 A platoon is a class.

 The study includes; Researching Human Resource Publications; Prepare Office Documents Using Office Software; Prepare Correspondence, Identify Human Resource Systems; Maintain Records; Interpret the Enlisted Record Brief & Officer Record Brief; Create Ad Hoc Query; Perform Forms Content Management Program Functions; Prepare Suspension of Favorable Action; Prepare a request for Soldier Applications; Process a DFR (Dropped from the rolls) packet; Process Recommendation for Award; Process Personnel Strength Accountability Updates; Perform Unit Strength Reconciliation; Conduct a Personnel Asset Inventory (PAI); Issue a Common Access Card (ID Card); Maintain Emergency Notification Data; Prepare a Casualty Report; Create a Manifest; Employ the Deployed Theater Accountability Software (DTAS); Prepare strength accounting reports; Process a Request for Leave, Pass, and Permissive TDY (Temporary Duty); Perform Personnel Office Computations; Review a Completed Officer and Noncommissioned Officer Evaluation Report (NCOER); Process Enlisted Advancements for Private through Specialist; Process Semi-Centralized Promotions; Research Finance Actions; Determine Entitlements to Pay and Allowances; and Employ the Very Small Aperture Terminal (VSAT) System.